sid-84/reactProjects/axios-lab/README.md

     npm install json-server
     ```

-- Create a db.json file and add sample data in it
+- Create a db.json file in the root location of the project and add sample data in it
     ```json
     {
     "persons": [